Virtual Kidnapping, A Bizarre And Insidious Crime, Is Scamming Families Across The Country

-There’s a new crime that’s becoming a bigger and bigger issue for families across the U.S., called “virtual kidnapping,” and it’s insidious.
+There’s a new crime that’s becoming a bigger and bigger issue for families across the U.S. called “virtual kidnapping,” and it’s insidious.

 Here’s how it works, according to CNN: imagine that you receive a phone call.
 A voice you’ve never heard tells you that he has your son or daughter, and if you don’t follow their (the kidnapper’s) instructions to the letter, they’ll harm your child.
 The caller then directs you through a bizarre series of steps in order to get the money to them, all the while promising harm to your child if you mess up or if you try to alert the authorities.